 - Cause more than $1 billion in damage each year in the U.S.

-Now that you know how to tell if you have mice and the problems they can cause learn how to rodent proof your home.
+Now that you know how to tell if you have mice and the problems they can cause you'll need to rodent proof your home.